sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 module.exports = defineConfig({
   testDir: './tests',
-  /* Run tests in files in parallel */
+  // Run tests in files in parallel
   fullyParallel: true,
-  /* Fail the build on CI if you accidentally left test.only in the source code. */
+  // Fail the build on CI if you accidentally left test.only
+  // in the source code
   forbidOnly: !!process.env.CI,
-  /* Retry on CI only */
+  // Retry on CI only
   retries: process.env.CI ?
 2 : 0,
-  /* Opt out of parallel tests on CI. */
+  // Opt out of parallel tests on CI
   workers: process.env.CI ?
 1 : undefined,
-  /* Reporter to use.
-See https://playwright.dev/docs/test-reporters */
+  // Reporter to use
   reporter: 'html',
-  /* Shared settings for all the projects below.
-See https://playwright.dev/docs/api/class-testoptions. */
+  // Shared settings for all the projects below
   use: {
-    /* Base URL to use in actions like `await page.goto('/')`. */
+    // Base URL to use in actions like `await page.goto('/')`
     baseURL: 'http://localhost:3000',
-    /* Collect trace when retrying the failed test.
-See https://playwright.dev/docs/trace-viewer */
+    // Collect trace when retrying the failed test
     trace: 'on-first-retry'
   },
-  /* Configure projects for major browsers */
+  // Configure projects for major browsers
   projects: [
     {
       name: 'chromium',